WE'RE GOATIN ON A TRIP pic.twitter.com/OrbjMdEI7D

 Brandwatch Image Insights goes beyond the insights text mentions can provide, as a picture lets us dive into a more authentic view of our customers and their relationship with our products and brands, especially their after-purchase experience

-These insights gained from image analysis des not only add thousands of mentions you would have otherwise missed with traditional text searches.
+These insights gained from image analysis does not only and thousands of mentions you would have otherwise missed with traditional text searches.

 Gaining this context behind the content is vital to understanding how your products fit into the lives of your consumers.